VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

       associated with this route table by default.
 WHICH DEFINES PATH HOW REQUEST MUST GO TO Instances FROM LOAD BALANCER.

     • <B>Network ACL (Access Control List)</B>: associated with the VPC.
 All inbound and outbound traffic is denied by default.NACLs support both allow and deny traffic rules.

     • <B>Default Subnet </B>: One default subnet is created in each Availability Zone within the VPC.
-      These subnets are public by default
+      These subnets are public by default.

       <IMG SRC="VPC.png">

+    • NACL is firstlayer defence   Subnet level
+    • Security is final level defnece at instance level

      <B>ELASTIC  Load BALANCER </B>: IS ATTACHED TO public Subnet .As load balancer is created AWS allocates
     IP address to it.It forward the request depending upon the load  at Instances .